Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Unidentified Participant

 Right.
-We have been speaking about it quite a lot, but over the past one or two years, I think that is not reflected in the overall revenue.
+We have been speaking about it quite a lot, but over the past one or two years, I think, that has not reflected in the overall revenue.
 So when do you think that change might happen?
-Or is it due to that the profitability of the legacy players are impacted?
-That is why we are not getting that kind of business.
+Or is it due to that the profitability of the legacy players are impacted, that is why we are not getting that kind of business?

 Manoj Raghavan

-No, if you look at it, the industry went through massive, you know, what do you say situation over the last, I would say 12 to 18 months.
-Right.
-So it is not as if that such deals have not happened.
-Such deals are happening.
-Some of them are ramping up, you know, as per plan.
-Some of those ramp ups are still slow.
+No, if you look at it, the industry went through massive, what do you say, situation over the last, I would say, 12 to 18 months, right?
+So it is not as of that such deals have not happened.
+So deal are happening.
+Some of them are ramping up as per plan.
+Some of those ramp-ups are still slow.
 So it’s a work in progress.
 So we are seeing that shift happening.

 Unidentified Participant